pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     .. method:: sign(data, padding, algorithm)

         .. versionadded:: 1.4
+        .. versionchanged:: 1.6
+            :class:`~cryptography.hazmat.primitives.asymmetric.utils.Prehashed`
+            can now be used as an ``algorithm``.

         Sign one block of data which can be verified later by others using the public key.